DelfinoRT/Boss-Of-The-SOC-v3-Blue-Team-Lab/Lab Activities.md

 ```
 index=botsv3 sourcetype=aws:cloudtrail bstoll eventName=PutBucketAcl
 ```
-One of these events is granting WRITE and READ permissions to "All users"
+One of these events is granting WRITE and READ permissions to "global/All users"
 ```
  Grantee: { [-]
                URI: http://acs.amazonaws.com/groups/global/AllUsers